akyrillidis/akyrillidis.github.io/_posts/2015-12-16-ALPS_partII.md

 iterative schemes.
 As it will be apparent next (and more clearly in the next post), one of the reasons for this poor performance of IHT is its simplistic step size selection procedure.

-But first, to answer these question, let us introduce the notion of *phase transition* in CS problems.
+But first, to answer these questions, let us introduce the notion of *phase transition* in CS problems.

 ### Phase transition in CS problems